MickMaciel/MickMaciel/README.md

 -  Hi, I’m @MickMaciel,
    Software Developer, Electronic Technician and Musician.

-   I seek to specialize in Embedded Systems and DSP to Audio Softwares Applications.
+   I seek to specialize in Embedded Systems and DSP to Audio Applications.

    C/C++
    !#\bin\bash